 Most ferry tickets include a bus transfer to the city.

 FRS and Intershipping also offer high-speed ferry services to Tangier from Spain's windsurfing capital, Tarifa.
 Together, the two companies offer up to 14 daily sailings.
 FRS is the fastest, taking approximately one hour to reach Tangier.
 Intershipping is the cheapest, with prices starting from around €30 per person each way.
 This route offers the benefit of disembarking in Tangier town itself and you can travel with a vehicle or as a foot passenger.

 This route is less popular, but allows passengers to embark in Barcelona rather than having to travel all the way south to Tarifa or Algeciras.
 Two companies offer a total of six sailings per week - Grandi Navi Veloci (five sailings) and Grimaldi Lines (one sailing).
 Grandi Navi Veloci is the fastest service, taking approximately 26 hours.
 Save money by sharing a berth or splurge on your own private suite.
 Prices for a seat only start at around €81.

 Ferries from Spain to Nador, Morocco

-Cueta is an autonomous Spanish city located directly opposite Gibraltar on the tip of the African continent.
-It shares a border with Morocco, and therefore offers an interesting overland route into the country.
-Ferries run 10 times a day from Algeciras to Cueta, thanks to three separate companies - Trasmediterranea, FRS and Baleària.
-The fastest takes just one hour, and prices start at €30.
-Once you arrive in Cueta, you'll need to take a taxi to the border, where you'll have to go through passport control to enter Morocco.
+Ceuta is an autonomous Spanish city located directly opposite Gibraltar on the tip of the African continent.
+It shares a border with Morocco and therefore offers an interesting overland route into the country.
+Ferries run throughout the day from Algeciras to Ceuta, thanks to three separate companies - Trasmediterranea, FRS and Baleària.
+The fastest (FRS) takes under an hour, and prices start at €30.
+Once you arrive in Ceuta you'll need to take a taxi to the border, where you'll have to go through passport control to enter Morocco.